-A credit score is measured on a scale from 300 to 850, and they are generated from three main credit reporting companies: Equifax, Experian and TransUnion.
+A credit score is measured on a scale from 300 to 850.
+They are generated from three main credit reporting companies: Equifax, Experian and TransUnion.
 To establish your score, these companies factor in your history of payments, your outstanding debt, the length of your credit history, the type of credit you use, and how much of your current credit is new or if you’ve recently inquired about new credit.
 Lenders typically look at the scores presented by each company and focus on the median score of the three.

 By looking at information like credit scores, lenders can ascertain what interest rate would be appropriate.
 If your lender feels like you’re at a higher risk of missing payments, they may offer you a higher interest rate.
 For example, let’s say that you have a good credit score, and your lender is comfortable with offering you a large loan at a low-interest rate.
 You borrow $200,000 on a 15-year mortgage with a 3.5% interest rate, creating a monthly mortgage payment of $1,430*.